Where can I go? | Coronavirus Customer Hub

 Travelling to ACT

-Domestic travel is allowed to the ACT from all states except Victoria.
+Domestic travel is allowed to the ACT from all states, except specific areas of New South Wales, which are currently considered hotspots.

 Travellers from all other states are permitted to enter and do not need to quarantine upon arrival in the ACT, however the ACT Government strongly advises anyone from COVID-affected areas to reconsider their travel to the ACT.